The Valencia of the Golden Century and the Holy Grail

 The legacy of the 15th century is still present in today’s Valencia.
 The Silk Exchange, Valencia Cathedral, and the Velluters district evoke the prosperity of a city that thrived thanks to trade and silk.
 Palaces, churches, and cloisters recall the Borja patronage and the artistic wealth of an era that made Valencia one of the most vibrant cities in the Mediterranean.

-A tour of the most iconic churches
+A route through the most emblematic churches

-Plan a route and discover the rich heritage preserved by these Valencian temples.
+Set your itinerary and discover the rich heritage preserved by these Valencian temples.

 Valencia and the Holy Grail: History, Art, and Spirituality